Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             receives/consumes a media [=Ingest stream].

    <dfn dfn> **Media fragment** </dfn>
-             Media fragment, combination of moof and mdat in ISOBMFF structure (MovieFragmentBox and mediaDataBox),
+             Media fragment, combination of "moof" and "mdat" in ISOBMFF structure (MovieFragmentBox and mediaDataBox),
              can be a CMAF fragment or chunk